 If you are getting Widow's, Widower's or Surviving Civil Partner's (Non-Contributory) Pension, State Pension (Non-Contributory) and Blind Pension you can go abroad in exceptional circumstances for a maximum of 13 weeks.
 You will get your payment when you return.
 If you are getting State Pension (Non-Contributory) or Blind Pension and take up residence in Northern Ireland, the pension is payable until you become entitled to an equivalent payment from Northern Ireland or for a period of 5 years whichever is the shorter.

 Child Benefit can be paid to volunteer development workers and members of the Irish Defence Forces or Irish Civil Service serving abroad.
 It can also be paid if you are working abroad for an Irish employer and paying Irish social insurance contributions.

-For further information about transferring your social welfare payment abroad, or taking holidays while getting a social welfare payment, contact the section in the Department of Social Protection that pays your social welfare payment or your social welfare local office.
+For further information about transferring your social welfare payment abroad, or taking holidays while getting a social welfare payment, contact the section in the Department of Social Protection that pays your social welfare payment or your local Intreo centre or social welfare local office.

 The Department of Social Protection provides a Lo-call telephone number, your telephone call will be charged at the price of a local call: 1890 500 000.